GusMtz787/GusMtz787/README.md

 ### How did I even get here?

 During my bachelor's, I thought control engineering was extremely boring.
 It wasn't until I programmed a PID using LabVIEW that I thought to myself: *Wait a minute... this applies to many areas in engineering.* And so I became engaged by the incredible world of system theory, controllers, and optimization problems.
+The joruney has been that impactful for my life because I became interested in more mathematical stuff, mainly linear algebra.
+I really feel this allowed me to be in contact with the idea that, the more you research something, the more you understand how many things you weren't even aware of. _Beautiful._

 ### What do I do nowadays?